 There's a bit of controversy over how an engine should be cleaned.
 Some detailers saturate the engine compartment with a degreaser followed by a power wash and then a dressing is sprayed over the engine and quickly wiped off for a quick detail, while others avoid water in fear of causing some sort of damage to electrical components and they meticulously hand detail everything.
 Our method is in between.

 We thoroughly saturate the engine bay with degreaser and let it dwell allowing sufficient time for it to break down the grease and grime.
 Then we scrub everything we can reach with detailing brushes and rinse everything down using a water conserving method with a high pressure aerated mist of water.
-This method actually uses less than a gallon of water for rinsing, and when combined with a tarp and water absorbing towels placed under the engine compartment, it allows us to detail an engine in a garage with no mess left on the floor.
-Finally we spray all plastic surfaces with a non-greasy dressing and buff with microfiber to a satin finish to make it look like it came straight from the factory.
+This method uses less than a gallon of water for rinsing.
+The engine compartment is then force air dried and lastly we spray all plastic surfaces with a non-greasy dressing and buff with microfiber to a satin finish to make it look like it came straight from the factory.

 As detailers we don't like to see anything dirty so we do highly recommend an occasional engine detail for good preventive maintenance measure, to preserve value, and most importantly pride of ownership.